AllioNicholas/CG_AS5/README.txt

 # effort on them.
 If you do, explain the work you did in the problems/bugs section
 # and leave your 'attempt' code in place (commented out if necessary) so we can see it.

-R1 Generating rays & ambient lighting (  1p): not done
+R1 Generating rays & ambient lighting (  1p): done
-R2 Visualizing depth		      (0.5p): not done
+R2 Visualizing depth		      (0.5p): done
 R3 Perspective camera		      (0.5p): not done
 R4 Phong shading		      (  3p): not done
 R5 Plane intersection		      (0.5p): not done